 Holiday cookie baking definitely dominates at my house.
-But there’s something to be said for the joy of being presented with a plate of tasty candy treats at winter parties and get-togethers.
+But there’s something to be said for the joy of being presented with a plate or parcel of tasty homemade candy at wintertime celebrations and get-togethers.

-It’s easy enough to grab a package of your standard miniature candy bars, wrapped in snowflake-bedecked foil or dyed red and green for a limited time only.
+It’s easy enough to grab a package of your standard miniature store-bought bars, wrapped in snowflake-bedecked foil, or dyed red and green for a limited time only.
 But these Christmastime convenience foods can’t hold a balsam-scented candle to the real deal.

-I present to you the following round up – Foodal’s list of our favorite holiday candy recipes that you can make at home.
+And so, I present the following roundup – Foodal’s favorite holiday candy recipes that you can make at home.

 You’ll find something to satisfy every taste, and these range in difficulty from a quick mix and shape to more complicated multi-step masterpieces.

 So strap on those ruffled red and white aprons and roll up your ugly Christmas sweater sleeves.
 It’s time to whip up some sweet holiday goodies!